Section 580: livestock markets

 3. Responsible Teams

-This is a specialist class of property, to be valued by Specialists in each Unit.
+This is a specialist class of property, to be valued by Valuers in each Unit.

 The Class Co-ordination Team has overall responsibility for the co-ordination of this class.
 The team is responsible for approach, accuracy and consistency of valuations.
 The team will deliver Practice Notes describing the valuation basis for revaluation and provide advice as necessary during the life of the rating lists.
 Caseworkers and referencers have a responsibility to: